Thursday, June 24, 2010

 Hipsters doesn't dig as deep as it could--and probably should--but it's frequently quite spectacular.
 Definitely recommended.

-Endnote: Todorovsky will also be at the 6/12 screening of The Land of the Deaf (12pm, Pacific Place).
+Endnote: Todorovsky will also be at the June 12 screening of The Land of the Deaf at 12pm at Pacific Place.
 As always, dates and times are subject to change.
 Please visit the official website for more information.
 Images from Stockholm International Film Festival.